planetruby/gems/glimmer/03-glimmer-dsl-tk.md

 It automatically handles all the Tk plumbing behind the scenes.

-More details can be found in the [Hello, List Single Selection!](https://github.com/AndyObtiva/glimmer-dsl-tk#hello-list-single-selection) sample below.
+More details can be found in the [Hello, List Single Selection!](https://github.com/AndyObtiva/glimmer-dsl-tk#hello-list-single-selection) in the README.

 ### List Multi Selection Data-Binding